robhami/ZTM_REACT/7_createApp5README.md

 	}

 ```
-Can set state to robots from robots.js file when it mounts:
+Can set state to robots from robots.js file when it mounts, need to do this because array is now set to empty:

 ```
 componentDidMount() {